Arthur Chaves: Club career

 Born in Florianópolis, Santa Catarina, Arthur Chaves joined Avaí's youth setup in 2012, aged eleven.
 He was promoted to the first team in February 2021, and made his senior debut on 4 April, coming on as a second-half substitute in a 1–0 Campeonato Catarinense away win over Metropolitano.

 On 1 December 2021, after playing in one league match as his side achieved promotion, Arthur Chaves renewed his contract with Avaí until 2024.
 He was a regular starter in the 2022 Catarinense, before making his Série A debut on 10 April by starting in a 1–0 home win over América Mineiro.

 On 18 August 2022, Arthur Chaves signed a five-year contract with Académico de Viseu in Portugal.

+On 31 August 2024, Chaves moved to TSG Hoffenheim in Germany.